About the Program

 8 80 Cities and Knight Foundation will select the champions in partnership with a review panel of past program participants and city building experts.

 We are looking for people with new ideas and fresh perspectives on civic challenges.
 This program is for talented people with potential who are ready to take their city building work to the next level.
 We have a preference for individuals who have already demonstrated impact in their community but who may need new training and networking opportunities to meet their potential.
+We are committed to prioritizing applicants who represent communities and groups who have been historically marginalized and are underrepresented in leadership positions.

 Yes.
 Applicants must be aged 19-35 at the time they apply.

 We will be selecting individuals, not groups or pairs, to participate in the program.
+If you will be completing the work alongside multiple people or as part of a larger organization, you should be the project lead and major decision-maker.

 Yes.
 Prior funding does not affect eligibility for the Emerging City Champions program.
+Past ECC participants, however, cannot reapply.

 Yes.
 We encourage you to reapply if you still meet the eligibility requirements.
+(Please note that past ECC participants cannot reapply.)